TimeBandit/personal-site/src/posts/2022-01-26-go-logical-with-css.md

 With \[CSS logical properties]\[1] your main triggers are the \`writing-mode\` and \`dir\` (directionality) .

 > The \[writing-mode]\[2] [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) property sets whether lines of text are laid out horizontally or vertically, as well as the direction in which blocks progress.
-When set for an entire document, it should be set on the root element (html element for HTML documents).
+When set for an entire document, it should be set on the root element (HTML element for HTML documents).

 > The dir [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) is an enumerated attribute that indicates the directionality of the element's text.

-Below we've style the highlighted region with \`border-inline-start\`.
+Below we've styled the highlighted region with \`border-inline-start\`.
 This adds a border to where the text starts.
 Click the checkboxes to change the directionality between \`rtl\` (right-to-left) and \`ltr\` (left-to-right).

 {% raw %}
 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="xxPwgNp" data-user="timeband-it" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">